Join us for an adventure in flavor!

 Piece of fish in a tomato and onion based sauce garnished with olives and parsley in a yellow bowl.

 Are you looking for something different this Mother’s day?
 Way different.
 Something that happens on the other end of the Mediterranean.
-Try creating this easy and fresh, yet delicate fish dish with all the goodness of Greek flavors.
+Try creating my easy and fresh, yet delicate fish dish with all the goodness of Greek flavors.
 It has simple ingredients yet it turns into one delectable and interesting meal.

 What is Psari Plaki?